 Or if you prefer a coffee, the Barista Coffee lounge serves hot drinks and a range of sandwiches and snacks.

 So whether you’re after a full meal or just a quick snack, you’re bound to find something to suit.

 If you love shopping at an airport, you won’t miss out if you travel to Dublin by ferry.

 It’s true that you won’t be able to do duty-free shopping at Holyhead port.
 But you won’t miss out, because there’s a duty-free shop on board your Stena Line Ferry.

 You’ll find a wide range of fragrance and cosmetics, electronics, gifts and chocolates.
 And there are some really good bargains, with discounts of up to 50% off RRP.

 One thing to bear in mind is that the ferries don’t have an ATM or bureau de change.
-You can pay on-board using cards, but it is a good idea to take at least a few Euro along with you for when you reach Dublin, especially if you plan to use the toll roads.
+You can pay on-board using credit or debit cards, but it is a good idea to take at least a few Euro along with you for when you reach Dublin, especially if you plan to use the toll roads.